 Rewarding a special effort from your sales team intermittently may be a bit manipulative – you are using some advanced psychology when you do this.
 If you always reward a certain effort, your sales team will become used to receiving the reward for that certain action.
 It becomes attainable and therefore boring.
 However, if you reward special efforts without a schedule, you excite your sales team, who will be unable to tell what the reward might be or when one of them might get it.
 This effect is subconscious.
 You do not have to announce that you will be rewarding the team intermittently.
 The mind has a way of responding to patterns as well as uncertainty.
 Keeping an uncertain pattern creates excitement that you can leverage to create higher efficiency in the sales room.

 In most cases, your sales people simply want to know that they are being listened to.
 Asking your team what might improve their experience is a great way to keep them engaged with the company and with you personally.
 Part of the excitement of being a salesman is impressing the boss, but the boss has to be something worthy of respect.
 No one earns more respect than a person willing to accept good ideas from the outside.

 The tips above will definitely get your company moving in the right direction in terms of sales.
 However, your number one revenue generator is your ability to read the business landscape.
 Take note of new techniques that you find and do not be afraid to experiment.
 Set aside an appropriate amount of your budget every month for sales research and development.
-Build your sales techniques as technology improves, and consistently raise your sales goals in order to stave off complacency.
+Build your sales techniques as technology improvements arrive , and consistently raise your sales goals in order to stave off complacency.